PicsArt/cppbind/docs/03_get_started/05_exception_handling.rst

     #include <new>
     #include <typeinfo>

-User defined exception classes can be derived from std:exception hierarchy.
-In this case the class is automatically throwable in target language.
-In case the user wants a class not to be derived from std::exception, but to be throwable in target language, **is_exception** variable must be set to **True** (default value is **False**).
+If user defined exception is derived from std::exception then it is automatically throwable in the target language.
+In case user wants a class not to be derived from std::exception, but to be throwable in the target language, **is_exception** variable must be set to **True** (default value is **False**).

 .. note::